bowensanders/SmartWed/README.md

-# Smart Marriage
+# SmartWed
 Smart Marriage Project

-The Smart Marriage Project is built on the awesome work that Jordi did for my wife and I at Burning Man.
+The "SmartWed" Smart Marriage Project is built on the awesome work that Jordi did for my wife and I at Burning Man.
 It is connected to (0wned by) a consensys 2of3 multisig.
 The marriage contract itself has a few capabilities:

 1. Contains the names of the partners in the relationship
 2. Contains a short field for vows